VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/linuxshell.md

 Next up for navigation is directory shortcuts, these can be massive time savers, the most obvious is `~` which is just short hand for the location of the current shell users home directory, so in my case `~` is the exact same as typing out `/home/vega`.
 The next two have already been touched on which are `.` for the current directory and `..` for the previous directory.
 Depending on the shell and arbitrary number of dots may take you back and arbitrary number of directories.
 Give it a shot!
 If nothing else you can always use `../../..` to navigate back as necessary.
 Finally, `-` represents the last directory you were in so if your in `~/Downloads` and then `cd /etc/pacman.d/`, running `cd -` will bring you back to downloads.

-The most advanced form of built in linux navigation comes in the form of `pushd` and `popd`, which as their names imply push and pop directories to a stack (a special kind of list) of directories.
+The most advanced form of built in Linux navigation comes in the form of `pushd` and `popd`, which as their names imply push and pop directories to a stack (a special kind of list) of directories.
 Like a stack of any item you can put or 'push' an item on top, and take or 'pop' an item off.
 Running `dirs -v` will show you a numbered list of the stack, you can navigate to the top item with `popd` or and arbitrary item with `cd ~#` where # is the number as shown by `dirs -v`.

 Finally, there's one more super handy way to get around your file system but it's a non-standard tool so most systems or servers you use other than your own will not have it installed, and that's autojump.
 Put simply it takes a good guess about where you want to go by only typing part of the name of a folder you've navigated to before, so say you have a long file path `/mnt/data/archived/january2000/pictures/family/vacation/` you can get back to it again by simply running `j vac` which is obviously much simpler.
 It works the vast majority of the time in practice, only having issues if you don't include enough letters leading to ambiguity.